LennyPhoenix/GCSE-CS-NEA/README.md

 #### Breakdown

+- Object2D
+  - An object in 2D space
+  - X & Y - Local position
+  - Parent - The parent object
+  - Global X & Y - The position relative to world origin
-- AABB (Axis-Aligned Bounding Box)
+- AABB (Axis-Aligned Bounding Box, inherits Object2D)
-  - X, Y, Width, Height - Parameters
+  - Width & Height - Bounding box extension
   - Layer and Mask - Bit fields for collision masks
   - Is Colliding AABB method: Takes AABB and checks if self and the other box overlap.
   - Is Colliding Point method: Takes coordinate pair and checks if the point is within self.